s-ruby/spring_2021/lessons/06_bootcamp_logic/06_bootcamp_logic_instructor_outline.md

     * Get comfy with syntax for conditional statements (colons, indenting)
     * Get some experience with nested conditional statements
     * Using conditional statements with user input
+4. Feel comfortable using `assert()` to check whether a certain condition is true before the rest of your code runs

 ## 1. Logical Operators